DCtheTall/tallstack/README.md

 # tallstack

-A small libarary which allows you to defined tail recursive functions in JavaScript that will not cause stack overflow.
+A small libarary which allows you to define tail recursive functions in JavaScript that will not cause stack overflow.

 It is published for download on [npm](https://www.npmjs.com/package/tallstack).